andrew-s-titov/Monopoly-Game/README.md

 P.S.
 Currently, I don't have any deep JavaScript knowledge as I haven't studied it anywhere, so I decided that practice is the best way of learning.
-Because of that frontend might look very rough and disordered, but that will be fixed as soon as possible.
+Because of that frontend might look a bit rough, but that will be fixed as soon as possible.